WeAreAcademy/mark-sql-proj--flights/README.md

 - Check there is only one error in the log, and that it concerns the DROP DATABASE statement.
 (This error will arise because the database doesn't yet exist.)

+- Later, when you're sure the import was successful, you can delete the file demo-small-en-20170815.sql and the zipped version, if you like.

 ## Exercise - familiarisation

 Familiarise yourself with the database structure by reading the following documents: